Who is the best moving company in Atlanta

 Yes!
 The first thing to look for is the number of reviews a reviewer has reviewed.
 Also, if you can see that they are from a foreign country, or New York City, the ad agency capital of the world, you can be suspicious.
 If an Atlanta moving company mostly has reviews from other countries, or from people that seem to travel too much, be a skeptic.

 Can reviews be purchased?

 Yes!
 In fact we have seen moving companies right here in Atlanta give rewards for reviews, a $20 gift card or a discount on the bill.
-In other words, they built the cost of their hijinks right into their price!
 But we know almost every other moving company owner in Atlanta, and in the moving industry this is not common.
 In fact, one company that tried to expand into Atlanta, using this practice, has closed up.
 That’s good news for the consumer, when you call their old number it is out of service.
 They were not the best local movers.

 Are Google reviews trustworthy?

 Yes, just as much as any other reviews.
 Regardless of where you look, overly negative reviews are often trolls, and overly positive reviews should be looked at carefully.
 The question I always ask myself, is ‘does this person seem real?’
 Google does a thing where they have Google Guides.
 These are usually real people and usually real reviews.
 Google put effort into trying to differentiate real people that want to really inform the public from internet trolls.